Japsterr/DisplayDeck/README.md

 Update `docker-compose.prod.yml` to point to your image (owner and tag), then deploy with the prod compose file.

+Notes about GitHub Actions in this repo:

+- The GH runners cannot compile Delphi.
+Two workflows exist under `.github/workflows/`:
+	- `docker-publish.yml` includes a check for the presence of `Server/Linux/DisplayDeck.WebBroker` and skips image publish if missing.
+	- `docker-ghcr.yml` builds and pushes on `master`.
+It now performs the same check and skips if the Linux binary is not present in the repo.
+- To have CI publish images automatically, either:
+	- Commit the prebuilt `Server/Linux/DisplayDeck.WebBroker` binary (not generally recommended), or
+	- Adjust the workflow to download the binary from a Release asset, or
+	- Use a self-hosted runner that can build the binary.

 ### Push to Docker Hub (alternative)

 ```powershell